 Conference attendance should promote academic development and should not interfere with academic progress.
 Students on academic alert, warning or probation or who have professional conduct violations may be denied the privilege to attend.
-First year students who are approved to attend conferences will be eligible in the spring semester.
+First year students may be approved to attend conferences only in spring semester.